Scale armour: Medieval Europe

 Metal scale armour was used throughout most of the European world for the duration of the medieval period.
 It was commonly used to augment other armour types, predominantly mail, but also plate armour taking the form of a cuirass over mail, scale pauldrons, or faulds (the lower part of a breastplate that protects the lower stomach, hips and groin).
 There is also evidence for scale sabatons (protective shoe coverings) and scale aventails.
 The use of these scale armoured components is commonly depicted in period art and funeral effigies.
 The funeral effigy of Sir Albrecht Von Hohenlohe circa 1325 AD depicts him wearing scaled body armour underneath his surcoat and over a mail haubergeon.
 Sir Albrecht's armour appears to be additionally riveted to the backing.

 Korea

-Scale armour consisting of many plates and studs were used for the military officers from the Samgukji era pre-1000 B.C. and were very effective against light missiles such as arrows.
-It was also used in the battles against Japanese invasion during the late 1500s, which proved the armour against Japanese weapons.
+Scale armour was typically reserved for officers and senior soldiers in the militaries of various Korean states, including the period of the Three Kingdoms of Korea, due to cost and duration of production.
+As with other scale and lamellar styles of armour in other parts of the world, this armour was effective against light missiles and stabbing as well as against blade slashing, but not against heavy thrusts (e.g., from spears, ballista-type projectiles, and sword thrusts).

+Early in the Joseon era (1392-1897), due to the cost and difficulty of bulk transport, an initiative was begun to replace metal (usually iron) components in armour with hardened leather in a majority of armour delivered/issued to military personnel.
+The tradeoff of this initiative (which was begun as early as 1457) was that while lighter, warmer, and more flexible than iron-scaled armour (as well as less costly to produce and easier to transport), the leather-based scaled armour provided less effective protection in combat.

+By the time of the Japanese invasions of Korea from 1592-1598, some Korean military armour components had been switched over from iron to hardened leather, but extant examples and contemporary documentation indicate that those Korean personnel wearing armour still utilized iron scales and such armour proved to be effective against most Japanese weaponry (not so much against firearms) in combat.

+Over the course of the Joseon Dynasty, Korean scaled armour changed in style.
+Initially the scales were on the exterior of the armour and thus attached to a base leather and fabric backing, but by the later Joseon era the scales (by this time mostly hardened leather) were riveted inside the armour coat, forming a type of brigandine armour.